samber/mo/README.md

 No breaking changes will be made to exported APIs before v2.0.0.

+This library has no dependencies outside the Go standard library.

 ## 💡 Quick start

 You can import `mo` using: